JuliaSLee/triplan/README.md

 # Triplan

-A single page web application to help people planning their travel
+A single page web application to help people planning their trip

 [App walkthrough](https://youtu.be/2GrjYfUIIgY)